SeJV/ComparisonRLapproaches/README.md

 ## agents
 Agent classes are implementations for some methods found in literature for approaches to solve reinforcement learning problems.
-Most of them can be found in [Link](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf).
+Most of them can be found in [Reinforcement Learning - An Introduction by Richard S. Sutton and Andrew G. Barto](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf).
 ### Dynamic Programming
 ### off-policy MC Control
 DEBUG